jinchen-hu/ADT_Algo_Exercises/Algorithms/Common/Java.md

 Since they are immutable.
 They override the hashcode and equals method

-If you want to use user-defined object as key, you should rewirte hashco
+If you want to use user-defined object as key, you should rewirte hashcode() and equals()